apache/flink/README.md

 Contact the developers and community on the [mailing lists](https://flink.apache.org/community.html#mailing-lists) if you need any help.

-[Open an issue](https://issues.apache.org/jira/browse/FLINK) if you found a bug in Flink.
+[Open an issue](https://issues.apache.org/jira/browse/FLINK) if you find a bug in Flink.

 ## Documentation